Glossary

 Ecommerce is where the ROAS-versus-POAS gap does the most damage, because the three things that bend the two apart all run hot at once.
 Catalogues mix products with wildly different margins, so revenue is a poor proxy for contribution.
 Discounting is near-constant - sale events, codes and bundle offers - so a rising ROAS during a promotion can disguise a falling profit.
 And return rates are material enough to matter in the maths rather than the footnotes.

 Optimising a paid budget on ROAS in that environment pushes spend toward whatever drives the most revenue, which is frequently the discounted, low-margin, high-return lines - the exact opposite of what a profit-led plan would choose.
-POAS realigns the budget with the bottom line, and you can put a figure on it directly with the POAS calculator.
+POAS realigns the budget with the bottom line.
 It is the natural companion to a forecasting approach that allocates by marginal return rather than headline revenue.

 Related terms